Bruxism Near You

 Stress Management: Techniques such as meditation, exercise, and counseling may help reduce stress-related bruxism.

-Dental Correction: In cases where misalignment contributes to bruxism, orthodontic solutions or restorative treatments like dental fillings, inlays, or onlays may be recommended.
+Dental Correction: If misalignment contributes, orthodontic or restorative treatments may be recommended

 Schedule a Consultation

 If you suspect you might be suffering from bruxism, don’t wait until it causes severe dental issues.
-Contact Monument Dental – Monument Dental today to schedule a consultation.
-Our expert team is dedicated to helping you maintain optimal oral health and comfort.
+Contact Monument Dental today to schedule a consultation.
+Our team is dedicated to helping you protect your oral health and improve your comfort.